vipinagrawal25/MeMC/paper/paper.md

 force-distance curve of solid bodies and closed membranes with fluids inside under the action of external forces but to the best of our knowledge there is no package that includes thermal effects.
-Monte Carlo simulations of elastic membranes, that does include thermal fluctuations, have been done for more than three decades [@goetz1999mobility; @bowick2001universality; @auth2005fluctuation; @paulose2012fluctuating], see also [@gompper2004triangulated for a review ].
-But to the best of our knowledge there are no open-source code available.
+Monte Carlo simulations of elastic membranes, that includes thermal fluctuations, have been done for more than three decades [@goetz1999mobility; @bowick2001universality; @auth2005fluctuation; @paulose2012fluctuating], see also [@gompper2004triangulated] for a review.
+But to the best of our knowledge there is no open-source code available.
 The goal of this package is to fill this gap in open-source software.
 Our software is targeted towards physicists and biologists working in soft matter.